rystanley/genepopedit/README.md

 <span style="color:red"><STRONG> Note </span></STRONG> that input and output "**path**" variables all require the **FULL** file path.
 Relative paths will not work with _genepopedit_ functions.

-Most molecular based file formats can be converted to and from *Genepop* using conversion programs such as the R package _adegenet_ <https://github.com/thibautjombart/adegenet/wiki> or the program *PGDspider* <http://www.cmpg.unibe.ch/software/PGDSpider/>.
+Most molecular based file formats can be converted to and from *Genepop* using conversion programs such as the R package [adegenet](https://github.com/thibautjombart/adegenet/wiki) or the program [PGDspider](http://www.cmpg.unibe.ch/software/PGDSpider/).

 ***